 The pluralistic Rabbinical School of Hebrew College is uniquely positioned to prepare Jewish leaders for the 21st century.

-Longtime partners, Pardes and Hebrew College will, have joined together to train outstanding rabbis who are passionate about day school teaching and leadership.
+Longtime partners, Pardes and Hebrew College have joined together to train outstanding rabbis who are passionate about day school teaching and leadership.
 Within this collaborative arrangement, the two years at Pardes count towards one year of rabbinical studies at Hebrew College, making the joint program a six-year rabbinical studies and Masters program instead of a seven-year endeavor.

 The Pardes Day School Educators Program includes core components of the Pardes Year Program, plus: holistic pedagogical training and education courses preparing teachers for the 21st-century Jewish studies classroom; customized Hebrew language ulpan with Ulpan Or; student teaching at Jewish day schools for one month each year in North America; seminars on text and context, spirituality and Tefilah in Jewish day schools, and Israel education; one-on-one mentoring with expert teaching coaches; career coaching, job placement assistance and alumni support.